Handover

 Shipments

 Handover tasks within the Shipments tab are referred to as "Ship from Store" orders.
 These tasks are intended for pickup by a carrier.
 Most of the time, the status of these tasks changes automatically, as the system monitors tracking events.
-That means when the carrier scans the package for a task, the status changes to "HANDED_OVER" and no manual action is required.
+That means when the carrier scans the package for a task, the status changes to HANDED_OVER and no manual action is required.

-In certain instances where automatic updates are not feasible, the status can be manually set to 'complete'.
-This is done by accessing the task, reviewing the information provided and sliding the 'Handed Over' slider to the right (in web app: clicking the "Task picked up button").
+In certain instances where automatic updates are not feasible, the status can be manually set to complete.
+This is done by accessing the task and either sliding the Handed Over slider to the right in the mobile app or clicking the Task picked up button in the Web App.

 Pickup